jakubtomsu/jobs/README.md

 ## TODO
 - improve the examples (boids are especially wonky)
-- use atomic linked list instead of using spinlocks
+- use atomic linked list instead of spinlocks

 ## Contributing
 All contributions are welcome!